zhaque/django-saaskit-todo/README.txt

 Versions
 --------------------

+0.9.3 - Missing link to the individual task editing view

 0.9.2
     - Now fails gracefully when trying to add a 2nd list with the same name to the same group.
     - Due dates for tasks are now truly optional.